BhavanaEE/SubbuAssignmentUsingAxios/README.md

 # PROBLEM CONTEXT
 Given an API "https://dog.ceo/api/breeds/image/random".
-In this API we have 2 properties message and success.
+In this API we have 2 properties message and status.
 We have to log the status from url.

 ## SAMPLE OUTPUT FROM URL
 {